espressif/esp-idf/examples/peripherals/usb/device/tusb_serial_device/README.md

 | Supported Targets | ESP32-S2 | ESP32-S3 |
 | ----------------- | -------- | -------- |

-# TinyUSB Sample Descriptor
+# TinyUSB Serial Device Example

 (See the README.md file in the upper level 'examples' directory for more information about examples.)

-This example shows how to set up ESP chip to get log output via Serial Device connection.
+This example shows how to set up ESP chip to work as a USB Serial Device.

 As a USB stack, a TinyUSB component is used.

 ## How to use example

+This example can also be configured to act as double serial device.
+Run `idf.py menuconfig` and in `Component config → TinyUSB Stack → Communication Device Class (CDC) → CDC Channel Count` select number of serial devices you want to implement.

 ### Hardware Required

-Any ESP boards that have USB-OTG supported.
+Any ESP board that have USB-OTG supported.

 #### Pin Assignment

+_Note:_ In case your board doesn't have micro-USB connector connected to USB-OTG peripheral, you may have to DIY a cable and connect **D+** and **D-** to the pins listed below.

-See common pin assignments for USB Device examples from [upper level](../README.md#common-pin-assignments).
+See common pin assignments for USB Device examples from [upper level](../../README.md#common-pin-assignments).

 ### Build and Flash